romhackraces/baserom/Other/README.txt

+-- Config
+Folder with initial configuration files for the baserom.

 -- initial patches
 two BPS patch files that are initial configurations for FastROM and SA-1 respectively to be applied to your clean Super Mario World ROM.